Julian-Moncarz/MacOS-Intention-Tool/README.md

 This will:
 1. Process your focus session logs
-2. Generate visualizations and insights
+2. Generate visualizations of your productivity patterns
+3. Create AI-powered insights about your work habits
-3. Create an HTML report
+4. Display everything in an HTML report
-4. Automatically open the report in your default browser
+5. Automatically open the report in your default browser

 ## Files

+- `focus_session.sh`: Shell script for starting and managing focus sessions
 - `show_analysis.py`: Main script that generates and displays the HTML report
 - `visualize_logs.py`: Handles data processing and visualization generation
-- `focus_session.sh`: Shell script for starting focus sessions
+- `logs.csv`: Stores your focus session data
+- `focus_insights/`: Directory containing AI-generated insights
 - `requirements.txt`: List of Python dependencies

 ## License